feathersjs/docs/migrating.md

 ### Basic service filter

 This is a basic emulation of the previous event filter functionality.
-It does not use promises or allows modifying the data (which should now be handled by setting `hook.dispatch`).
+It does not use promises or allow modifying the data (which should now be handled by setting `hook.dispatch`).

 ```js
 app.mixins.push(service => {